AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

    ![Customize the new field to create a data view](assets/create-derived-field2.jpeg)

-1. Populate the If clause using the value of the **Reporting XDM Field Path**, as shown in the [Chapter name](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/chapter-parameters#chapter-name) parameter on the [Chapter parameters](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/chapter-parameters) page.
+1. Populate the [!UICONTROL **If**] clause using the value of the **Reporting XDM Field Path**, as shown in the [Chapter name](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/chapter-parameters#chapter-name) parameter on the [Chapter parameters](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/chapter-parameters) page.

    ![Chapter name](assets/chapter-name.jpeg)